dgestep/big-code-bang/README.md

 * Click your name on the menu and choose _Change Password_.
 This screen allows you to change your current password.
 * Click your name on the menu and choose _Logout_.
 You are logged out and taken back to the login page.

 **Congratulations!** You now have a working application that you can build upon.

-Enjoy!
+Good luck with your project!

+Doug Estep